-I don’t care if you’re (1) a speechwriter for a U.S. senator, (2) a romance novelist writing a novel about men in kilts or (3) a screenwriter sipping margaritas by a pool in Hollywood while you pen a movie about a zombie attack during a high school musical.
+I don’t care if you’re (1) a speechwriter for a U.S. senator, (2) a romance novelist writing a novel about Men in Kilts and the Women Who Love Them or (3) a screenwriter sipping margaritas by a pool in Hollywood while you pen a movie about a zombie attack during a high school musical.

 Storytelling and structure is the hard part.

 I don’t care how pretty the car looks.
-If the engine doesn’t work — or is completely missing – your readers aren’t going for a ride.
+If the engine is a mess — or is completely missing — your readers aren’t going for a ride.
 At all.

-It’s why novelists who couldn’t write their way out of a paper bag if you handed them a sharpened pencil sell millions of books while brilliant literary novelists who write gorgeous sentences, every phrase a poem, starve in obscurity.
+It’s why novelists who frankly are pedestrian, line by line, sell millions of books while brilliant literary novelists who write gorgeous sentences, every phrase a poem, starve in obscurity.

-Clive Cussler may have an ugly, bare frame, a glorified go-cart painted seven different shades of bondo.
+Clive Cussler may have an ugly bare frame, a glorified go-cart painted seven different shades of bondo.
 Next to the shining Lexus of a literary novel, his car looks horrible.
-However, Cussler has a honking V-8, while the Lexus has a lawnmower engine.
-Put in backwards.
+However, Cussler has a honking V-8, while the Literary Lexus has a lawnmower engine put in backwards.

 - Grisham is workmanlike.